-So, in the massive 1929 redesign of the panel dial system, the line circuit was changed to that the coil of the CO relay ran to battery, as we see in panel (b) of the figure.
+So, as one small part of the massive 1929 redesign of the panel dial system, the line circuit was changed to that the coil of the CO relay ran to battery, as we see in panel (b) of the figure.
 This was known as the "BCO" (battery on the CO relay) arrangement.
-Then ground-through a 112 ohm resistor- would be applied to the sleeve to operate the CO relay and mark the line as busy (the sleeve voltage then being about -8 V).
+Then ground-through a 112 ohm resistor-would be applied to the sleeve to operate the CO relay and mark the line as busy (the sleeve voltage then being about -7.4 V).
 And the busy test was made by a relay (this time the fanciful BTB) observing the voltage on the sleeve.
-If it was not essentially -48 V, the line would be seen as busy.
+If it was not higher than, for example, -24 V, the line would be seen as busy.

 Why the resistance?
-Well, it has to do with hunting over multi-line groups (such as groups lines that are actually PBX trunks.
+Well, it has to do with hunting over multi-line groups (such as groups of lines that are actually PBX trunks.
 (This functionality is discussed in some detail in section 24.)